Student Note Submissions

 - Preference will be given to notes that are 25,000 words or less.

 - Please include a short abstract summarizing the main arguments and thesis.

 - Please include a table of contents.

-- Before submission, you must obtain your faculty advisor’s approval of the general accuracy of the law.
+- Before submitting you note, you must obtain your faculty advisor’s approval of the general accuracy of the law.
 The approval may be an informal statement.

 - Please include the name of your faculty advisor in the submission email.

-- The UCI Law Review uses The Bluebook: A Uniform System of Citation (19th ed.
+- The UC Irvine Law Review uses The Bluebook: A Uniform System of Citation (19th ed.
 2010) where it offers rules and The Chicago Manual of Style (16th ed.
 2010) for all other style questions.

 - You must conduct a preemption check to test the originality of your work.
 Using Lexis, Westlaw, the SSRN abstract database, and Google, please conduct keyword and subject searches to confirm that your note offers an original thesis.
-Please make note of your findings, especially including any similar work, in a short memo.
-Lastly, include a statement indicating that you have not previously published a similar piece.
+Please note your findings, especially any similar work, in a brief memo.
+Please provide this memo as a separate document when you submit your student note.
+Finally, include a statement indicating that you have not previously published a similar piece.

 - Upon acceptance, please submit a separate data file for empirical work and high-resolution files of illustrations, graphs, or figures.
 Additionally, if cited material is unavailable for public access or is likely to be difficult to obtain, please consider providing digital files, scans, or photocopies sufficient for our editors to verify and properly cite the materials.